killermann/facilitator-cards/content/cards/go-around-share.md

 ---

 With the group arranged in a circle, deliver a prompt or question for the group to respond to.
 Start with a volunteer, a participant to your left or right, or choose a participant at random.
 Everyone is expected to share.
+Repeat with new prompts as many times as you'd like, and you can mix up the order with new rules.